 Bandwidth is basically the amount of data transferred between your site and your users at any given time.
 Let’s say you have multiple pages on your site with a lot of content, like videos, images, downloads, the works.
 Then you would need more bandwidth than a site that has only one page and minimal content.

 When calculating bandwidth, take expected traffic into account.
 More visitors exploring more pages means you’ll need more bandwidth.
 If you don’t have enough bandwidth to cover your visitors browsing your content, your site will be extra slow and might even get booted offline.
-If you have too much, you’re wasting money.
+By comparison, if you have too much, you’re wasting money.

-If you’re just starting out with a small site, don’t worry about bandwidth until your audience grows.
-If you’re expecting a lot of visitors, and those visitors will be viewing lots of content-heavy pages, shoot for at least 5GB of bandwidth a month to cover your bases.
+Our advice is if you’re just starting out with a small site, don’t worry about bandwidth until your audience grows.
+However, if you’re expecting a lot of visitors, and those visitors will be viewing lots of content-heavy pages, shoot for at least 5GB of bandwidth a month to cover your bases.

 Nobody likes a slow website, and that includes Google.
 If the images and text on your page load at a snail’s pace, your site will rank lower in search results.

 Users don’t have the patience for slow load time, and will abandon your page if they’re forced to wait.
 Each second of lag time costs you money and clients.
-The good news is that you can choose a host known for site performance, which is especially important if you expect a lot of traffic.
+But, there’s good news.
+You can choose a host known for site performance, which is especially important if you expect a lot of traffic.

 Uptime is an excellent indicator of a provider’s reliability.
 It measures the amount of time a host’s servers stay up and running.
 Why does that matter?
 Because it relates directly to the amount of time your own site is up and running.